Protection Pause & Restoration

 It only says that something in the current pattern can no longer continue unchanged while the field remains unprotected.

-Light and temporary pauses may be used where repetition, imbalance, unsupported circulation or concern are clearly present.
+Light and temporary pauses may be used where repetition, imbalance, unsupported movement or concern are clearly present.

 Where weight increases, human review must begin.

-Essence extraction may become a protective signal when value appears to move, but the real source is being drained.
+Essence Extraction may become a protective Field Signal when value appears to move, but the real source is being drained.

-This may happen when contribution is claimed without being carried, when Lumen move without carrying capacity, when a source silently carries loss, or when it remains unclear who carries the emptiness after value has already been taken from the field.
+This may happen when contribution is claimed without being carried, when Carrying Value is created without real contribution, when Lumen move without Carrying Capacity, when a source silently carries loss, or when it remains unclear who carries the emptiness after value has already been taken from the field.

 Circulation moves value.